37cut/37cut.github.io/files/osu/readme.md

    yes, more is better than less.
 But it is not all true for ui design ( even the retro design of osu-stable is much better... ).<br>
    why do I need many options in settings? why they ~hide their play button so deep, that I have to click at least twice to see that stupid ui?

-3. the situation, of multiplayer is like a bunch of kids playing the same awkward meme song in a fucking sandbox<br>
+3. the situation, of multiplayer is like a bunch of kids playing the same awkward meme song in a same fucking sandbox<br>
    I dont really want to say something about pp-system.
 I just want some nice banger songs, and some nice friend.

 4. the development ( github commits, etc )...<br>